 Every Sunday (or whatever day makes sense), spend five minutes looking across the week’s entries.
 Not to judge them.
 Just to look for signals.

-• Which days had the highest peak numbers?
+- Which days had the highest peak numbers, and what was on the calendar?

-• Did any coping strategies consistently rate above 6 for effectiveness?
+- Did any coping strategies consistently rate above 6 for effectiveness, and were any clearly making things worse?

-• Is there a time of day where your numbers cluster higher?
+- Is there a time of day where your numbers cluster higher, even when nothing obvious happened?

 You’re not looking for dramatic revelations.
 You’re looking for small patterns.
 A pattern noticed is a pattern you can start working with.